Brora Beach

 Challenges

-The seventh stage of the JOGT includes the minor challenges of a) fording the 3-4 metre wide Loth River (see Loth Burn Alternate below) and b) from June through October there will be tall grass, up to 2 ft high, to push your way through.
+The seventh stage of the JOGT includes the minor challenge from June through October that there will be tall grass, up to 2 ft high, to push your way through.
 The stage is marked.

 Beware of cows with calves north of the golf course and also north of Kilmote Burn.
 Be careful fording burns.
 Please also note that like much of rural Scotland, ticks may be an issue in areas of long vegetation.